-To determine total North Carolina income before the deduction for contributions to North Carolina donees, the corporation deducts the allowable portion of any net economic loss for a prior year or years from the total income determined as described Item g above.
+To determine total North Carolina income before the deduction for contributions to North Carolina donees, the corporation deducts the allowable portion of any net economic loss for a prior year or years from the total income determined as described in Item g.

-Finally, the corporation arrives at its net taxable income in North Carolina by deducting contributions made to qualified North Carolina donees from the amount of total North Carolina income as computed in Item h above.
+Finally, the corporation arrives at its net taxable income in North Carolina by deducting contributions made to qualified North Carolina donees from the amount of total North Carolina income as computed in Item h.